Resonant switching current detector based on underdamped Josephson junctions: Discussion

-Taking into account that $g_{max}I_{c0}\sim 200$ for the case of Fig. \ref{fig:fig1} (b), we obtain $S\sim 4 \times 10^8$ (V/W) at $f=100$ GHz.
+Taking into account that $g_{max}I_{c0}\sim 200$ in the case of Fig. \ref{fig:fig1} (b), for $\chi=0.5$ we obtain $S\sim 4 \times 10^8$ (V/W) at $f=100$ GHz.
 This is comparable to the low-frequency non-resonant sensitivity, shown in Fig. \ref{fig:fig3} (a).
-However, the high-frequency non-resonant response, Eq.
-(16), decays quadratically with increasing frequency.
+With increasing frequency the non-resonant response, Eq.
+(19), decays $\propto \omega^{-2}$.
+Note, that junction response does not vanish at $\omega \gg \omega_{p0}$.
+Tunnel JJs can detect even high-energy photons in a broad range from infrared to X-rays \cite{Soragga_2024,Wilson_2000,Angloher_2000}.
+However, the detection mechanism in that case is completely different and is caused by non-equilibrium phenomena induced by depairing \cite{Kozorezov_2003}, and not by the Josephson phase dynamics, considered here.

+There can be other classical or quantum limitations.
+For example, the quality factor can be reduced by additional high-frequency dissipation channels \cite{Krasnov_2023}, which are non-negligible when $R_{QP}>R_{MW}$.
+Therefore, to avoid overestimation of SCD performance, I restricted my analysis to $Q_0\lesssim 100$, well below achievable MW quality factors in tunnel JJs \cite{Aprili_2012}.
+The macroscopic quantum tunneling sets the limit for reducing the width of switching histograms \cite{Martinis_1987,Grabert_1987,Martinis_1988,Devyatov_1986}.
+But this is probably not be the major limitation because the MQT crossover temperature is typically in the 10 mK range and should only marginally affect JJs at $T=1$ K. Since the distinction between classical and quantum worlds is often obscure, eventual limitations of SCD, beyond the ``classical" description provided here, could be an interesting subject for further investigations.

-To conclude, I described the operation of a stochastic switching current detector of electromagnetic radiation, based on an underdamped Josephson junction.
-The key physical phenomenon that busts SCD performance is a resonant activation at a Josephson plasma frequency.
-The plasma resonance enhances the detector responsivity by the quality factor of the junction.
+To conclude, I provided a quantitative description of a stochastic switching current detector, based on an underdamped Josephson junction.
+It is shown that the performance of SCD is very sensitive to junction parameters (critical current, quality factor, capacitance, Josephson plasma frequency, shunting resistance, e.t.c.) and experimental conditions (magnetic field, temperature, frequency).
+The key physical phenomenon that boosts SCD performance is a resonant activation at a Josephson plasma frequency.
+The responsivity can be increased by several orders of magnitude at the optimal condition, corresponding to the bifurcation-less case with the plasma resonance aligned with the mid-point of the switching current histogram.
 The ways of tuning the detector for achieving optimal operation are discussed.
-For realistic parameters of Nb/AlOx/Nb tunnel junctions with $Q_0=100$, the sensitivity and noise-equivalent power at $T=1$ K can reach limiting values of $S\simeq 2\times10^{13}$ (V/W) and $NEP\simeq 5\times10^{-24}$ (WHz$^{-1/2}$), respectively.
-These outstanding characteristics facilitate both bolometric and single-photon detection in microwave and terahertz ranges.
+For realistic parameters of Nb/AlOx/Nb tunnel junctions with $Q_0=100$, the sensitivity at $T=1$ K can reach limiting value of $S\simeq 5\times10^{12}$ (V/W).